Haiku L Series Review: Smart Ceiling Fan Brings Luxury To Smart Home

 You don’t have to check the price of the Haiku L Series to realize that it’s a luxury item.
 Just take one look at it and it screams elegance.
 The smooth curves of the Haiku’s blades slice through the air swiftly and silently and look great doing it.

 No more nights lying awake in bed while your ceiling fan whines and shakes above you.
-The superior aerodynamics of the Haiku translates to more efficient airflow.
-More efficient airflow translates to quieter operation and less power consumption.
+The superior aerodynamics of the Haiku translate to more efficient airflow.
+Efficient airflow and light-weight parts combine to create quieter operation and less power consumption.

-The Haiku L Series is available in several different color schemes.
+The fan is available in several different color schemes (see all available color schemes on Amazon).
 The center motor area can come in either black or white.
 The blades come in your choice of black, white, caramel, or cocoa.

 Alright.
 On to the fun part!
-You’ve probably never had a smart ceiling fan before so you’re probably asking yourself, “what can a ‘smart’ ceiling fan do?”
+You’ve probably never had a smart ceiling fan before so you might be asking yourself, “what can a ‘smart’ ceiling fan do?”